Municue

 2 hearings·Last: Feb 25, 2026·Zoning·Corridor·Significant

-An applicant sought to amend a Specific Use Permit to allow the sale of alcoholic beverages on a property in a Community Retail District zoned area at the northeast corner of Kleberg Road and Car.
-The amendment required review by both the City Plan Commission and City Council.
-The amendment was denied on February 25, 2026.
+An amendment to Specific Use Permit No. 2480 was proposed to allow alcohol sales on property zoned Community Retail District with liquor control restrictions.
+The proposal required approval from both the City Plan Commission and City Council.
+The City Council denied the amendment on February 25, 2026.

 Feb 25: Denied